 Introduction

-Gait monitoring reveals patients' health status, assess potential diseases, and provides reliable metrics to help early diagnose or recover from conditions.
-Many widespread diseases are directly related to gait.
-For example, (a) neurological diseases such as Multiple Sclerosis, which is the most widespread nontraumatic cause of disability in young adults [11], or Parkinson's disease, which suffers ranges from a reduced gait speed and smaller stride length to freezing of gait [12] and has a risk increasing with age. (b) systemic diseases such as cardiopathies in which gait is affected [10]. (c) Other post-disease effects, such as stroke disability, lead to the problem of maintaining body position and walking [13].
-However, gait monitoring in clinical conditions is less objective caused of experts' direct analysis of gait quality and lack of gait data.
-With growing technology, it is possible to enable precision and data-driven gait monitoring to assist experts' analysis.
+Gait comprises of many sub phases and different parameters are used to accurately describe gait mechanics across these phases.
+The ability to measure and monitor the various gait parameters over the different phases is an important clinical tool that reveals an individual’s health status, assess whether the displayed abnormalities arise from compensation for underlying pathologies, or are causative in nature and provides reliable metrics to help with early diagnosis and intervention strategies for conditions such as Cerebral Palsy and Parkinson’s Disease.
+Many diseases are directly related to gait.
+For example, neurological diseases such as multiple sclerosis, which is the most common nontraumatic cause of disability in young adults [11], or Parkinson's disease, which suffers ranges from a reduced gait speed and smaller stride length to freezing of gait [12] and has a risk increasing with age. (b) systemic diseases such as cardiopathies in which gait is affected [10]. (c) Other post-disease effects, such as stroke disability, lead to the problem of maintaining body position and walking [13].
+However, gait monitoring in clinical or laboratory settings is an expensive and time-consuming process that requires specialized equipment, training, and examination routines.
+Less objective caused of experts’ direct analysis of gait quality and lack of gait data.
+With advancements in technology, it is possible to develop low-cost portable systems to supplement existing methods, while allowing for a precision and data-driven gait monitoring approach to assist in clinical analysis.

+Many systems such as optical motion capture systems, inertial measurement units (IMUs), pressure walkways, and walkways with photoelectric cell bars are used to capture gait parameters and their variations in a clinical setting.
 Commercial Inertial Measurement Units (IMU, consisting of accelerometers, gyroscopes, and magnetometers) are applied in gait monitor and analysis systems to extract spatial and temporal gait parameters to assess the mild affect gait of patients with PD or fatigue detection [1][2].
+These systems are prohibitively expensive, have appreciable hardware complexity, and are often not user friendly.
+Optical Motion Capture systems require the use of body markers, data storage systems, and complex algorithms to analyze gait.
+It is also difficult to capture the gait width and height with this method [6].
+Similarly, IMU’s can provide only gait length and not the width and height.
 However, these IMU devices are costly, only able to detect gait length, and the precision is affected by the anatomical placement site [*1].
-Existing floor sensing products, such as pressure measurement mats platform [3] or walkways with photoelectric cell bars [4], can also identify gait dysfunction and quantify kinematic data for treatment analysis through parameters like gait lengths.
+Floor sensing products, such as pressure measurement mats [3] or walkways with photoelectric cell bars [4], are quite limited in their spatial and temporal resolutions and are cumbersome to setup. can also identify gait dysfunction and quantify kinematic data for treatment analysis through parameters like gait lengths.
 Nevertheless, a well-designed laboratory environment restricts the performance of such a method.
 Meanwhile, the narrow and short pathway limits patients' mobilities.
 Current research extract gait parameters through video sequences with machine learning and image processing [5].
 A gait analysis method uses two sagittal plane view cameras and OpenPose that achieves a satisfactory average step length error compared with 3D motion capture [6].
 But it needs manually fix the mismatch person and key points during OpenPose detection and requires participants to walk perpendicularly at a fixed depth relative to the camera.
 Therefore, gait width and heights are left out in the measurement.

 Figure 1.
 A 3D rendering image shows the whole idea: people walking on pathway with devices, cameras on the device shooting images, show gait XYZ position(indicate capable to measure)